nokia/SReXperts/docs/eda/intermediate/custom-allocations.md

 * See how EDA behaves when two pools overlap.
 * Pre-allocate specific values to particular nodes using the allocations field.

-For deeper insights, consult the [EDA documentation](https://docs.eda.dev/user-guide/allocation-pools/).
+For deeper insights, consult the [EDA documentation](https://docs.eda.dev/25.8/user-guide/allocation-pools/).

 Congratulations!
 You have successfully implemented custom resource allocations in Nokia EDA and learned how to enforce naming conventions via automated network deployments.
 This wraps up the lab.
 Proceed to the next activity or apply these principles to your own network designs.
 Happy automating!

+/// danger

+This set of tasks changes ASN numbering in the data center fabric, impacting the peering sessions with PE devices.
+While this is expected, when you finish with this exercise you must [reset the EDA](../index.md#reset-eda) to its original state to ensure that the service configuration is set to the original state.

+///

 ## Summary